Builders-we-are/2025-Goals/readme.md

 - Study and Complete the AZ-104 exam. ✅

 Q2
-- April: Study and write the MD-102 exam.
+- April: Study and Complete the AZ-500 exam.

 </details>